 Camp Walker Army Lodge is located in Building 701 at Camp Walker/Camp Henry.
 For reservations you can call DSN (315) 764-5536 or 053-82-470-5536 or Fax: DSN (315) 764-5535 or 053-82-470-5535.

-Room rates range from $25.50 - $55, with additional person fee of $5.
-The lodge has 60 units available that include: alarm clock, radio, cable color TV, coffee maker, data port on phone, hairdryer, iron/ironing board and personal care items.
+Room rates range from $25.50 - $55, with an additional person fee of $5.
+The lodge has 60 units available that include: alarm clock, radio, cable color TV, coffee maker, data port on phone, hairdryer, iron/ironing board, and personal care items.

 Main gate directions: enter through Gate 4, stay straight on Pennsylvania Avenue to BLDG 701.
 Across from the commissary, 1/2 mile on right side.
 Or, enter through Gate 6 - stay straight on Pennsylvania Avenue - 600 meters on left side.

 Family quarters at Camp Henry-Taegu consist of both government-owned housing (Camp Walker) and government leased housing (Mountain View Village, Camp George).

 Camp Walker offers the following housing units: 2-bedroom (28) units, 3-bedroom (66) units, and 4-bedroom (6) units.
 These units are primarily duplexes.

 Mountain View Village is a 150-unit apartment complex leased by the U.S. Army from the Korean National Housing Corporation to house families of enlisted (private first class through master sergeant), junior warrant officers (warrant officer 1 through warrant officer 3) and junior officers (lieutenant through captain) military members.
 The 10 five-story buildings contain an equal number of three-, four- and five-bedroom apartments.
 These quarters are considered small by American standards.